paulgreg/rsstodolist-django-server/README.md

     create database rsstodolist;
     grant all privileges on rsstodolist.* to 'rsstodolist'@'localhost' identified by 'CHANGEME';

-Then, you’ll have to change database information in rsstodolist\settings.py file.
+Then, you’ll have to change database information in rsstodolist\settings.py file (use settings.py.dist as example).

 Run